After-Shock/Cloudbox-wiki/Paths.md

 ## Docker Paths

-The Dockerized app (e.g. Plex) will "see" the `Docker path`, but that path will actually be the `Host Path` on the server.
+The Dockerized app (e.g. Plex) will "see" the `Docker Path`, but that path will actually be the `Host Path` on the server.

+By default downloads (i.e. NZBGet, ruTorrent) are stored in `~/downloads` on the server (i.e `Host Path`), however, this can be changed to point to elsewhere (e.g. a second hard drive) by editing the [[setting.yml|Configuring-Settings]] file.
+But regardless of the download location chosen, the `Docker Path` will always be the same.

-Note: It is advised to leave at least 100GB free on `/opt` for the docker data (see below).
+Note 2: It is advised to leave at least 100GB free on `/opt` for the docker data (see below).

 ### Plex